 Further information about English language requirements and profile levels.

 The University Clinical Aptitude Test (formerly UKCAT) is required.
 Bursaries are available to cover the cost of taking the UCAT; please see the UCAT website for details.

 The combined score from all subtests, with the exception of Situational Judgement, will be used to select applicants for interview.
-For 2020 entry, applicants with a UCAT score of 2690 or above were invited to interview.
+For 2021 entry, the final UCAT threshold score to be invited to interview was 2830 for home applicants and 2880 for overseas applicants.
 However, the number used as a threshold for interview is subject to change year-on-year.